GuEMM/PhiID_Tools/README.md

     NxM matrix containing:
     - Columns: 16 [Float32] columns contained the 16 information atoms of PhiID (valid for biparitions), [Int32] size of one of the partitions, 2 [Float32] columns with each partition Entropy.
     - Rows: Data for each bipartition analized.

+# Example notebook
+    Presents the julia script for analysis of spiking time series of neurons from an EEG neuronal network model (Menesse y Torres, 2023).

+    The processing and visualization notebook present scripts for computing the statistics of Phi-ID analysis of each possible bipartition on each neuronal group.
+Also, include functions to compute measure such as Revised Integrated Information, Information Transfer, Information differentiation, Non-synergistic redundancy and others.
+See Menesse y Torres, 2023.